 This size will get you a 400 gallon pond that is 6′ x 6′ with an average depth of 1.5′

 This size will get you a 6′ x 11′ 750 gallon pond with an average depth of 1.5′

 Finally this kit will get you an 11′ x 11′ pond with an average depth of 1.5′.
 This is a 1,300 gallon pond.

 Another thing to keep in mind when sifting through all your options is the depth of your pond.
 If you don’t make it as deep, you will be able to go bigger, however if you go deeper, then your pond surface area will shrink.

 You will not regret going bigger.
 That’s one of the biggest complaints from people is they always wish they would have gone bigger.
-Now, the installation of these pond kits is exactly the same as the how to section on this site.
+Now, the installation of these pond kits is exactly the same as the how to build a pond article.
 Just follow the steps and you will be enjoying your waterfront property in no time.

 I highly recommend one of the 4 four kits above.
 They come complete with everything you need to get set up and running without breaking the bank.